Evaluation covers a broad range of activities:

 Esmée Fairbairn Foundation: learning in responsive grant-making

-Around 20 trustees, current and former staff and grantees of Esmée Fairbairn Foundation agreed to be interviewed for a teaching case telling the story of how the Foundation has developed its approach to, and use of, learning over the past 15 years.
+Around 20 trustees, staff and grantees of Esmée Fairbairn Foundation were interviewed for a teaching case telling the story of how the Foundation developed its approach to, and use of, learning over the past 15 years.

 January 2019: Making Learning Everyday